Best Hair shop in New Jersey! SEMA HAIR

 Q: When I go back for the re-growth, does it cost less?

 A: Not usually.
-Because the same amount of time is involved with the retouch, often the cost will be the same as the first Straightening.
-All the hair still has to be ironed even though the solution is mainly on the roots.
+Because the same amount of time is involved in the retouch, the cost is often the same as the first Straightening.
+All the hair still has to be ironed, even though the solution is mainly on the roots.

 Best service and quality